 Large organizations have project and work teams wherein team members are spread across geographies.
-Virtual teams and expert groups can be created on social media where employees working on same/similar issues can communicate with each other continuously within the group.
+Virtual teams and expert groups can be created on social media for employees working on same/similar issues to communicate better with each other.
 Solutions to problems can be reached quickly through discussions in expert groups rather than through the exchanging of emails.

 Creating Twitter lists allows HR to view messages being sent out by employees.
-Following Facebook and LinkedIn accounts help in keeping abreast of employee activities on the web.
+Following Facebook and LinkedIn accounts helps you stay connected with employee activities on the web.
 Alerts can be set up for Google lists as well as for monitoring content posted under hashtags.
-The idea is not to intrude in on the privacy of employees, but to ensure that employees do not indulge in any anti-company activities.
+The idea is not to intrude upon the privacy of employees, but to ensure that employees do not indulge in any anti-company activities.

 - A robust social media policy is in place